Private, In-Home Tutoring in Waukee, Iowa

-SchoolTutoring Academy’s tutoring programs for Waukee students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Waukee, Iowa students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students in the Waukee area attend Waukee Community School District.
 Both districts follow curriculum aligned with Common Core State Standards and Iowa Core Curriculum – a student-based approach used for implementing high academic expectations of the Common Core Standards for all students at each grade level in core subject areas.
 Beyond the core classes, there is also a rigorous career-technical program that helps students gain work experience during high school.

 We currently cover the following Waukee-area school district: Waukee Community School District.